typovrak/nixos-launchers/SECURITY.md

 ## 🛡️ Supported Versions

-The following versions of this project are currently supported with security updates:
+The following versions of this project are currently supported with security updates :

 | Version | Supported |
 | ------- | --------- |